calvinsendawula/ArtificialIntelligence/README.md

-# ArtificialIntelligence
+# Artificial Intelligence
- Artificial intelligence completed projects
+ Artificial intelligence completed projects.
+A compilation of models built and trained using Jupyter Notebook and Python.